Public Meeting Notice and Agenda – January 16, 2026

 10. Commissioner Reports

-PUBLIC COMMENT – Public comment will be limited to 3 minutes for each speaker, unless otherwise determined by the Commission.
+PUBLIC COMMENT – Public comment will be limited to 3 minutes for each speaker.

 The public may comment on any item on the agenda before action is taken on the item.